COSIMA/access-om2/README.md

 For information on downloading and running the model, see the [ACCESS-OM2 wiki](https://github.com/COSIMA/access-om2/wiki).

 **NOTE:** All ACCESS-OM2 model components and configurations are undergoing continual improvement.
-We strongly recommend that you "watch" this repo (see button at top of screen; ask to be notified of all conversations) and also watch all the [component models](https://github.com/COSIMA/access-om2/tree/master/src) and whichever [configuration(s)](https://github.com/COSIMA/access-om2/tree/master/control) you are using, to be kept informed of updates, problems and bug fixes as they arise.
+We strongly recommend that you "watch" this repo (see button at top of screen; ask to be notified of all conversations) and also watch all the [component models](https://github.com/COSIMA/access-om2/tree/master/src), whichever [configuration(s)](https://github.com/COSIMA/access-om2/tree/master/control) you are using, and  [payu](https://github.com/payu-org/payu) to be kept informed of updates, problems and bug fixes as they arise.

 Requests for help and other issues associated with the model, tools or configurations can be registered as [ACCESS-OM2 issues](https://github.com/COSIMA/access-om2/issues).